June 29, 2022 •Michael Bannon

 The following isn't necessarily the road taken by all closely-held companies, and the journey doesn't always end in a completed transaction.
 But this framework offers a disciplined approach to plan consideration and realization.

 Employee stock ownership plans are complex, and misconceptions are commonly held.
 Before you talk with an advisor, let alone begin a transaction process, do some studying.
 In addition to our resource library, the National Center for Employee Ownership offers a broad range of educational materials.
 You'll also find centers for ESOP scholarship at several major institutions.

 2. Get transaction-ready.

-Preparation is critical to any M&A transaction.
-ESOPs are no different.
-When a company has audited or reviewed financials, documented business practices, and a current quality of earnings report, it’s better positioned to act on opportunities and close deals in a timely manner.
+Preparation is critical for any transaction.
+Leveraged ESOPs are no different.
+When a company has audited or reviewed financials, documented business practices, and a current quality of earnings report, it's better positioned to act on opportunities and close deals in a timely manner.
 My colleague, Richard Harmon, has written extensively about this often-overlooked step in the transaction process.

-As mentioned, employee ownership transactions are nuanced.
+As mentioned, these transactions are nuanced.
 Structuring and financing considerations abound, and multiple federal regulatory bodies provide oversight.
-Even if your interest is purely exploratory, it’s important to talk with an expert whose primary focus is employee ownership.
+Even if your interest is purely exploratory, it's important to talk with a specialized subject matter expert.